FdSc - Animal Behaviour and Welfare

 Animal Welfare and Legislation.

-Principles of Animal Ecology and Behaviour.
+Principles of Animal Ecology (10 credits)

 Work Based Learning.